Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

-Here $y_{ij}$ represents the average RT for the $j^{th}$ participant at the $i^{th}$ day with $j=1,\ldots, 100$\footnote{The original \emph{sleepstudy} dataset comprises only 18 participants.
-However, our objective is to assess the validity of our elicitation method by recovering each model (hyper)parameter accurately.
-To achieve this goal and capture the precise variability indicated by the varying effects, it was necessary to employ a larger sample size.} and $i=0,\ldots,9$.
+Here $y_{ij}$ represents the average RT for the $j^{th}$ participant at the $i^{th}$ day with $j=1,\ldots, 300$ and $i=0,\ldots,9$.
 The RT data is assumed to follow a normal distribution with local mean $\theta_{ij}$ and within-person standard deviation $s$.
 Here, $\theta_{ij}$ is predicted by a linear combination of the continuous predictor $x$ with overall slope $\beta_1$ and intercept $\beta_0$.
-Given the potential variation in both baseline and change in RT across participants, the model incorporates varying (i.e., ``random'') intercepts $u_{0,j}$ and varying slopes $u_{1,j}$.
-These varying intercepts and slopes follow a multivariate normal distribution, centered at a mean vector of zero and with a covariance matrix $\Sigma_u$.
+Given the potential variation in both baseline and change in RT across participants, the model incorporates varying (i.e., ``random'') intercepts $u_{0,j}$ and slopes $u_{1,j}$.
+These varying effects follow a multivariate normal distribution, centered at a mean vector of zero and with a covariance matrix $\Sigma_u$.
 This encodes the variability ($\tau_0, \tau_1$) and the correlation ($\rho_{01}$) between $u_{0,j}$ and $u_{1,j}$.
 For the resulting set of model parameters, the following prior distributions are assumed: A normal distribution for the overall (i.e., ``fixed'') effects $\beta_k$ ($k = 0, 1$) with mean $\mu_k$ and standard deviation $\sigma_k$.
 A truncated normal distribution centered at zero with a standard deviation of $\omega_k$, is employed for the person-specific variation $\tau_k$, which is constrained to be positive.
-The correlation parameter $\rho_{01}$ follows a Lewandowski-Kurowicka-Joe \citep[LKJ; ][]{lewandowski2009generating} distribution with scale parameter $\alpha_\textrm{LKJ}$.
+The correlation parameter $\rho_{01}$ follows a Lewandowski-Kurowicka-Joe \supercite[LKJ; ][]{lewandowski2009generating} distribution with scale parameter $\alpha_\textrm{LKJ}$.
 In the subsequent context, we set $\alpha_\textrm{LKJ}$ to 1.
 Additionally, an Exponential prior distribution with rate $\nu$ is used for the within-person (error) standard deviation $s$.
-The goal is to learn the hyperparameters $\lambda=(\mu_k,\sigma_k, \omega_k, \nu)$ based on expert knowledge.
+The goal is to learn seven hyperparameters $\lambda=(\mu_k,\sigma_k, \omega_k, \nu)$ based on expert knowledge.